willbush/blog/content/blog/impermanence.md

 - Partition with optimal alignment
 - EXT4 for persistence [^4]
 - With or without swap [^5]
-- Install using opinionated or minimal configuration
+- Opinionated install using nix [flakes](https://nixos.wiki/wiki/Flakes) [^6]

 This post is going to be a walk-through of how to try out impermanence with NixOS in a VM.
-I imagine the audience for this post is people who are already familiar with NixOS, but I'll try to keep in mind those crazy enough to try NixOS and impermanence for the first time.
+I imagine the audience for this post is people who are already familiar with NixOS, but I'll try to keep in mind those crazy enough to try NixOS, flakes, and impermanence for the first time.

 I personally try this sort of thing in a VM first.
 I did so when migrating to NixOS.
-And again, when I rewrote my config for nix [flakes](https://nixos.wiki/wiki/Flakes.).
-This time, I want to document it better, and hopefully make it easier for others to try it out too.
+And again, when I rewrote my config for nix flakes.
+This time, as I'm migrating to impermanence, I want to document the process better.
+Hopefully, this will make it easier for others to try it out too.

 I'm largely using <https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/> as a guide to use `tmpfs` (i.e. RAM) as root.
 I find the simplicity of its setup appealing.